legesher/legesher-docs/guide/contributor/language-guide.md

 ### `language-legesher-PROGRAMMINGLANGUAGE`
 A couple of changes must be made when support for a new language is incorporated.
 I'll walk through the changes here:

--   `package.json`: within this file, the tree-sitter grammar that the atom pulls from to parse the programming language correctly, will have to be changed to Legesher's tree-sitter counterpart.
+-   `package.json`: within this file, the tree-sitter grammar that Atom pulls from to parse the programming language correctly, will have to be changed to Legesher's tree-sitter counterpart.
     -   This will probably mean you will have to remove the `package-lock.json` file as well as the `/node_modules` folder for a clean rebuild.
 Running `npm install` after such changes will create updated versions of those files.
 -   `grammars/*`: within the grammars folder there will be several files.
     -   `tree-sitter-PROGRAMMINGLANGUAGE.cson`: This file is the necessary file in order to create the language support in Atom.
 Update the file name to follow the naming convention for Legesher projects: `tree-sitter-legesher-PROGRAMMINGLANGUAGE.cson`.
 We will have to first set up templating within the language here.